sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 expect(() => getRandomJoke(onDone)).not.toThrowError()
 -->

 Now, it’s safe to call the `onError()` function whenever we need it.
-It won’t do anything if we don’t pass it to the function, but we don’t need to care about this while we’re coding the function itself.
+It won’t do anything if we don’t pass it to the function, but we don’t need to worry about this while we’re coding the function itself.

 ## Processing arrays